 WARNING!
 There will not be some fortune telling sessions happening here soon, so do not expect answers to what will happen in 2200.

 Did you ever watch any robotics challenges?
-I don’t want to be mean but I cannot imagine that robots will be able to kill me.
-And I am not the strongest person as you can guess.
-Are there labs that are working on robots to kill people, hell yeah, but will all these intelligent systems such as robots, machines, vehicles join their forces to kill us?
+I don’t want to be mean but I cannot imagine that technology will evolve in a way that they will aim to kill me.
+Are there labs that are working on robots to kill people, hell yeah, but will all these intelligent systems such as robots, drones, vehicles join their forces to kill and destroy us?
 Oh me oh my!
-No, they will never get all of our jobs (we will always have things to do) and no they are not going to erase the human existence from the world (humans are pretty good at doing this anyway, we do not need any help from these machines).
+Let me give you a secret; these systems are designed and developed by humans and I have never seen anything more dangerous than humans.
+No, the robots will never get all of our jobs (we will always have things to do) and no they are not going to erase the human existence from the world (humans are pretty good at doing this anyway, we do not need any help from these machines).

-When I read the discussions on how the emerging technologies would affect our lives in the future, for a second, I believe that we are living in that kind of a world where we could be stressed about this.
-Like we are Bill Gates or Elon Musks who are in need to call the governments to take actions for AI regulations.
-The truth is, we are just common citizens all over the world who are reading some technology related, news, posts, etc. The truth is we are not even able to make our governments stop wars – if not to stop starting them – to ask for better health systems, to make it illegal to treat people differently due to their race, gender, religion, sexuality or disability.
+When I read the far-fetched forecasts on how these technologies will erase us, for a second, I believe that we are living in that kind of a world, where we are at risk just because of the technological advancements.
+The truth is, we are just common citizens who are reading some unrealistic forecasts and naively believing them.
+The truth is, today, we are not even able to make our governments stop wars – if not to stop starting them -.
+We are not able to ask for better health systems, free education for everyone, or to make it illegal to treat people differently due to their race, gender, religion, sexuality or disability.
 We are the societies who are willingly torturing animals through thousands of different ways just to eat their flesh.
-We are the people who let cooperations drill oceans for profit just for the possibility to have better cars to drive.
+We are the people who let cooperations drill oceans for profit just for the possibility to have better cars to drive and make profit as a primarily goal.
 We are the ones who destroy nature on a daily basis and do not care about it at all.
-We are do ones who killed the The Great Barrier Reef, Pinta Giant Tortoises, Western Black Rhinoceros and many more.
+We are the ones who killed the The Great Barrier Reef, Pinta Giant Tortoises, Western Black Rhinoceros and many more.

 P.S.
 These are my thoughts for this weekend.
 If they happen to change or diverse to something else, I will update this post.
 In case, the super ultra mega AI rules the world and lead to gigadeath, you will have more important things to consider than my little blog post, anyways.